Blue Range Primitive Area

 Just because this is a primitive area and not a full wilderness doesn't mean that it allows the use of motorized or mechanized equipment of any sort on the property...

 Note: The Wallow Fire in June 2011 burned through a large portion of the northwestern part of the Blue Range Primitive Area.
 After more than 100 years of fire suppression, Mother Nature took care of the fuel build-up problem.
 However, that also means there is significant danger for hikers from trees falling, flash flooding and burned out stumps in the ground.
 The trails have not been checked for safety, not in years, but it's worse now.
-When hiking in the area you'll need to be extremely aware of your surroundings: look up, look down, look all around.
+When hiking in the area you'll need to be extremely aware of your surroundings: look up, look down, look all around, be ready to run.

 USGS Maps: Blue, Bear Mountain, Beaverhead, Hannagan Meadow, Blue SE, Strayhorse, Alma Mesa, Dutch Flat